 Smartphone owners take a lot of videos every day.
-On YouTube alone, more than 300 hours of video uploaded every minute, and that is literally a drop in the bucket.
+On YouTube alone, more than 300 hours of video uploaded every minute, and that’s a drop in the bucket.
 People do everything from taking short videos of their kids or cats doing something cute or terrible, to making full-fledged motion pictures with their phones.
 The amount of video that YouTube will take down grows enormously every year, and this trend shows no signs of slowing down.

-This creates a problem for people actually intending to do something with their video, of course.
-Much of the time, the audio track that accompanies our recordings is too loud or captures sounds we don’t want to hear like swearing or other interference.
+This creates a problem for people intending to do something with their video, of course.
+A lot of the time, the audio track that accompanies our recordings is too loud or captures sounds we don’t want to hear like swearing or other interference.
 Other times, the sound we record is irrelevant to our intentions for the video – we plan to replace it with a soundtrack such as music.
 In any event, there are many times when we want to just remove the audio component altogether.

 Whether you are creating a video for your own consumption or for posting online, removing audio can be an essential part of the production.
 It can remove ambient noise, remove loud or distracting sounds, or pave the way for you to add a soundtrack to your production.
 Either way, you first need to remove the original audio component of the recording.
 In this article, I will show you how to strip out the audio portion of your recordings.